moondg/332project/README.md

 - No need to follow Mythical Man Month strictly: Update development cycle by merging programming phase and testing/debuging phase.
 - Parsing/Sort/Partition/Shuffle, Merge/Sampling is closely related: Well-defined interface needed, extra effort for communication needed.
 - TDD's idea is "test is a some kind of document": Record TDD application for docs with details.

 ### Week 2
 - Check pseudocode: Partitioning and Shuffling
 - Introducing proper locking mechanism
 - Network defect: reconnect between nodes and recovering network

 ### Week 3
 - Tournament tree: initialization, save, data type, metadata
 - Network interaction: role of Master, necessity of Worker-Worker
-- Flexibly divide compoents: interaction may contain multiple messages.
-For example, network disconnection.
+- Flexibly divide components: interaction may contain multiple messages For example, network disconnection can be problem for this.

 ## Design
 ### Pseudocode